 The God Who Protects

-Saul was the first king of Israel, prior to him becoming king, the prophet Samuel informed the people of Israel what type of king they would be receiving.
+Saul was the first king of Israel; before him becoming king, the prophet Samuel informed the people of Israel what type of king they would be receiving.
 Samuel’s request for Israel was if they would accept God and allow Him to be their king, but they wanted a king like all the other nations.

-Saul was the first king of Israel, his name meant “Asked for”.
+Saul was the first king of Israel, his name meant “Asked for.”
 He had several admirable qualities suitable for a king of Israel.
-Saul was tall and a attractive man, he was from the tribe of Benjamin.
-He was also a capable military leader, but Saul was king like those of all the nations.
-There were two factors contributed to the elder’s request for a king.
-The corruption of Samuel’s sons, and their desire to follow the pattern of all the nations which would lead them into paganism.
+Saul was a tall and attractive man, he was from the tribe of Benjamin.
+He was also a capable military leader, but Saul was a king like those of all the nations.
+Two factors contributed to the elder’s request for a king.
+The corruption of Samuel’s sons and their desire to follow the pattern of all the nations would lead them into paganism.

 Saul had a rebellious nature and would not share his power and popularity which was foretold to them before selecting him as king by the prophet Samuel.
 Saul failed to wait for Samuel at Gilgal.
 He waited for Samuel for seven days which was the time appointed for Samuel to arrive, but Samuel was delayed, Samuel’s tarrying may have been designed as a test of Saul’s character.

 Concerned that the people were losing courage and starting to scatter, Saul assumed the priest’s actions and offered the burnt offering himself.
 With this action, Saul disobeyed the law of Moses and the instructions of God’s prophet.
 Because of his disobedience, the kingdom was given to another whose heart would be as God, meaning this was God’s description of David, a man with many faults but a man whose spirit was sensitive to God’s will.